For the complete documentation index, see llms.txt. You can also append .md to any page URL to get its markdown version.

 Redirect flow

-This guide details how to set up regular BankID authentication (High and Biometric) using the Signicat Authentication REST API redirect flow.
+This guide shows you how to set up regular BankID authentication (High and Biometric), using the Signicat Authentication REST API with redirect flow.

 Prerequisites